Who can apply?

 Courses are in English.

-The thesis can be discussed either at UniTrento or at one of the degree awarding Institutions under the supervision of one professor from each unievrsity.
+The thesis can be discussed either at UniTrento or at Graz under the supervision of one professor from each university.

 Students participating in the double degree program pay the tuition fees exclusively at UniTrento.